Swirrl/drafter/README.md

 -------------------

 Drafter uses [environ](https://github.com/weavejester/environ) for its configuration.
-This means it uses environment variables (and or java properties) to pass configuration variables from the environment.
+This means it uses environment variables (and/or java properties) to pass configuration variables from the environment.

 Configurable properties and their defaults are: